-In general, unless a person has right of abode (right to land in Hong Kong), he or she requires a visa or entry permit to enter Hong Kong as a dependant.
+In general, unless a person has the right of abode (right to land in Hong Kong), he or she requires a visa or entry permit to enter Hong Kong as a dependant.

 For immediate family members of expats who obtained valid working visa, it is relatively easy to apply for a dependant visa so they can live together in Hong Kong.
-There are a few advantages of holding a dependant visa.
+There are a few advantages of holding a dependent visa.

 - A dependant visa is also a pathway to obtaining a Hong Kong permanent residence status after residing in Hong Kong for at least seven years.

 Who is eligible to apply for dependant visa?